jniebuhr/gaggimate-docs/src/pages/docs/screen-ui-description.md

 If you clicked on the profile selection button on the brew screen, you will end up here.

-This screen will hold all profiles that is favorited on the web interfaces profile page.
+This screen will hold all profiles that are favorited on the web interfaces profile page.
 If you look through the profiles, and dont find the profile you expected, then it might be because it is not favorited on the web interface, and you will need to do this first, or change the active profile on the web interface if you just want to brew a one off on a non-favorited profile.

-This screen has one or two gauges around the main informtaion area.
+This screen has one or two gauges around the main information area.
 On the Standard version of the GaggiMate system, you will have 1 gauge showing temperature.
-On the Pro verison you will have 2, the left one being temperature, and the right one being pressue.
-In both cases you will have a nummeric value of the gauge/gauges current reading.
+On the Pro version you will have 2, the left one being temperature, and the right one being pressure.
+In both cases you will have a numeric value of the gauge/gauges current reading.

 In the top part of the middle section, you have what screen you are on, in this case Profile selection.